-Corporate Governance under Regulations 17 to 27, with the objective to align with the provisions of the Companies Act, 2013; adopt best practices on Corporate Governance and to make the Corporate Governance framework more effective.
-The SEBI (LODR) Regulations 2015 was further amended vide SEBI (LODR) (Second Amendment) Regulations, 2021 (As amended as on date)
+2015, wherein they have amended the provisions of Corporate Governance under Regulations 17 to 27, with the objective to align with the provisions of the Companies Act, 2013; adopt best practices on Corporate Governance and to make the Corporate Governance framework more effective.
+The SEBI (LODR) Regulations 2015 was further amended vide SEBI (LODR) (Second Amendment) Regulations, 2021 (As amended as on date).

-3.7 Applicability to Public Sector Banks:
+3.6 Applicability to Public Sector Banks:

-vide DBOD.
-The Reserve Bank of India (RBI), its letter No. 588/08.139.001/2004-2005, dated 10.01.2005, informed that the listed Indian Scheduled Commercial Banks may comply with the provisions of Clause 49 of the Listing Agreement insofar as the same are not in conflict with the provisions of the relevant statues as applicable to banks and also the instructions issued by Reserve Bank from time to time.
+The Reserve Bank of India (RBI), vide its letter DBOD.
+No. 588/08.139.001/2004-2005, dated 10.01.2005, informed that the listed Indian Scheduled Commercial Banks may comply with the provisions of Clause 49 of the Listing Agreement insofar as the same are not in conflict with the provisions of the relevant statues as applicable to banks and also the instructions issued by Reserve Bank from time to time.

-The Indian Banks' Association (IBA), vide its letter No. C&I/C/1049, dated 03.01.2006, informed that they concurred with our interpretation of the views of SEBI/RBI.
+The Indian Banks' Association (IBA) vide its letter No. C&I/C/1049, dated 03.01.2006, informed that they concurred with our interpretation of the views of SEBI/RBI.
 The Statutory rules and provisions of the Regulatory authorities overrule the SEBI guidelines.